 The type of information Billanook College collects and holds includes (but is not limited to) personal information, including health and other sensitive information about:

-Students and parents and/or guardians (‘Parents’) before, during and after the course of a student’s enrolment at the College, including;
+• students and parents and/or guardians (‘Parents’) before, during and after the course of a student’s enrolment at the College, including;

-Personal Information you Provide:
+Personal information you provide

-Personal Information Provided by other People:
+Personal information provided by other people

 In some circumstances the College may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another school.

-Exception in Relation to Employee Records:
+Exception in relation to employee records

-Collection and Use of Student Imagery:
+Collection and use of student imagery

 At various times Billanook College students will be involved in activities that are of interest to the wider community and showcase the students and the College.
-Personal information in the form of imagery (e.g. photograph, student movies, video/audio presentations, text, graphics) of students may be used by the College and its agents (e.g. Outdoor Education Group) in College promotion (including but not limited to newsletters, magazines, outdoor banners, bus signage and the Billanook website), social networking sites, online directories, affiliated websites, in advertising, or in the media.
+Personal information in the form of imagery (e.g. photograph, student movies, video/audio presentations, text, graphics) of students may be used by the College and its agents (e.g. Outdoor education professionals) in College promotion (including but not limited to newsletters, magazines, outdoor banners, bus signage and the Billanook website), social networking sites, online directories, affiliated websites, in advertising, or in the media.
 Imagery is taken with the knowledge of the College, arranged by the Marketing and Community Relations Office, or by staff responsible for a particular activity.
 There are also times when student work may be displayed, published or photographed for educational or promotional purposes.